 WHICH BEES NEED SAVING?

 An important question to ask is “which bees need saving?”.
-The world is rich with pollinators, and while nearly all are facing unprecedented struggles, the form and severity of their threats vary, and so do the solutions.
+The world is rich with pollinators, and while nearly all are facing unprecedented struggles leading to a global pollinator crisis, the form and severity of their threats vary, and so do the solutions.

 Did you know that our planet is home to over 20,000 species of bee?
 Each species is incredible in their own way and plays a vital role in their native ecosystem.
 Some of these bees exist only in small numbers in tiny pockets of our globe, whereas others are found in large numbers over widespread areas, and are likely more present in your life than you realize.